-Welcome to the Department of History and Politics at Liverpool Hope.
-On our welcoming corridor you will find a diverse, successful and growing community of students, researchers and lecturers.
+Here in our History and Politics department, you will find a diverse, successful and growing community of students, researchers and scholars.

 The 2019 Good University Guide league table identify History at Liverpool Hope University as number one in the country for Graduate Prospects.
 This ranking is measured against 95 institutions teaching History.